anubhavks/SDP_QFI_partialinfo/README.md

 The approach is compared with the various existing SDP approaches and the advantages and disadvantages are discussed in the paper.

-In case of any query, the email id of the first author is guillem.muller@icfo.eu
+In case of any queries, the email id of the first author is guillem.muller@icfo.eu

 Kindly refer to the paper for a detailed analysis of the methods used and compared.